OctopusDeploy/install-octopus-cli-action/README.md

 ## What is the Octopus CLI?

 The Octopus CLI is a command line tool that builds on top of the [Octopus REST API](https://octopus.com/docs/octopus-rest-api).
 With the Octopus CLI you can package your applications for deployment as either Zip or NuGet packages, and manage your environments, deployments, channels, projects, and workers.
+Once installed, the Octopus CLI will be cached and available to use via `PATH`.

 ## Usage